shidhincr/shidhincr.github.com/source/_posts/2015-03-19-implementing-a-curry-function-in-javascript-using-tdd.markdown

     })
 });
 ```
-Open the link in the terminal to start browser capturing and run the tests.
-Once the tests ran, you should be able to see similar output like this:
+Open the link in the terminal to start capture the browser and run the tests.
+Once the tests ran, you should be able to see an output like this:

 ```sh
 TEST'EM 'SCRIPTS!